-- If you know what music the person enjoyed and relaxed to, try playing that whilst in the bathroom.
-Or try soothing, nature sounds. - Try singing together!
-This has been found to be a really effective way of helping a person relax whilst washing and dressing. - Don't have the bath filling up when the person enters the bathroom - dementia can distort how a person experiences sound and the noise can be very alarming.

-Regularly remind or prompt a person who forgets to go to the toilet.
+- If you know what music the person enjoyed and relaxed to, try playing that whilst in the bathroom, or try soothing, nature sounds. - Try singing together!
+This has been found to be a really effective way of helping a person relax whilst washing and dressing. - Some carers find chatting about a pleasant event whilst getting a bath ready works well. - It may be helpful for the person to have something in their hands whilst you help wash them - such as a flannel, sponge or washable soft toy. - Regularly remind or prompt a person who forgets to go to the toilet.
 Be alert to their responses and reactions, monitor regular patterns of, for example, going to the toilet.
 Watch for visible cues such as restlessness, grabbing at clothes, facial expressions that may indicate the person needs to use the toilet.